ioannismt/react_web_app/README.md

-# My React App
+# React Web App
 A web application built with React, Redux, and CSS, allowing users to interact with various features.

 # About
 ### Project Description
-My React App is a web application designed to [briefly describe the purpose and main features of your app].
-It utilizes React for the frontend, Redux for state management, and CSS for styling.
+This React App is a web application designed to for a rental apartments website.
+It utilizes React for the frontend and CSS for styling.

 ### Project Status
 This project is currently in development.
-Users can [describe current functionality], and additional features such as [mention upcoming features] are in progress.

 Installation and Setup Instructions
 Prerequisites
 ```